 International parliamentary internship (Internationales Parlaments-Stipendium)

-The German Bundestag, in cooperation with Humboldt University of Berlin, has been conducting the International Parliamentary Scholarship programme since 1986 by annually offering internship opportunities to approximately 120 students from all around the world.
-Twenty-eight countries are participating in the programme, including several countries which offer internship opportunities for German students in their own parliaments.
-Latvian students have had a chance to undergo internship at the German parliament since 1992.
+The German Bundestag, in cooperation with the Humboldt University of Berlin, has been implementing the International Parliamentary Scholarship programme since 1986 by annually offering internship opportunities to approximately 120 students from all around the world.
+Twenty-eight countries participate in the programme, including several countries which offer internship opportunities for German students in their own parliaments.
+Latvian students have had the opportunity to do internship at the German parliament since 1992.

-This is the fifth time that the Saeima implements the International Parliamentary Scholarship programme.
-From 5 to 30 September, two German students, Benedikt Ivanovs and Stefan Drexler, will do their internship at the Saeima.
-The youths will have a chance to learn about the work of MPs, completing their traineeship with MP Solvita Āboltiņa (Unity), Chairperson of the group for interparliamentary relations with Germany, and MP Igors Pimenovs (Concord), member of the same group.
-The students will also have an opportunity to attend lectures at the University of Latvia.
+This year will be the sixth time that this programme is implemented, and two German students – Lena-Marie Franke and Tobias Müller – will intern at the Saeima from 4 to 29 September 2017.
+The youths will have an opportunity to learn about the work of MPs, completing their traineeship with MP Solvita Āboltiņa (Unity), Chairperson of the group for interparliamentary relations with Germany, and MP Igors Pimenovs (Concord), member of the same group.
+The students will also attend classes at the University of Latvia.

-In order to ensure more effective participation of German students in committee and parliamentary group meetings, this year the Saeima will, as previously, provide an internship opportunity to two students from the Ventspils University College: Agita Caune and Edvards Maļeckis will ensure Latvian-German interpreting during the meetings.
+In order to ensure more effective participation of the German students in committee and parliamentary group meetings, this year the Saeima will, as previously, provide an internship opportunity to two students from the Ventspils University College: Anna Šmite and Ženija Minka will ensure Latvian-German interpreting during the meetings.

-The students to intern at the Saeima are selected by the Embassy of Latvia in Germany, in collaboration with the German Academic Exchange Service (DAAD) and Interparliamentary Relations Bureau of the Saeima.
+The students to intern at the Saeima are selected by the Embassy of Latvia to Germany, in collaboration with the German Academic Exchange Service (DAAD) and the Interparliamentary Relations Bureau of the Saeima.